Aspect Ratio Formatting to Fit Your Screen

 In situations where making changes in photo editing software isn’t an option (for example, if your content is showing on multiple sizes), the content management software for your digital display should allow you to adjust the aspect ratio.

-If you’re unsure what your aspect ratio should be, there are several websites offering aspect ratio calculators online.
+If you’re unsure what your aspect ratio and resolution should be, there are several websites offering aspect ratio calculators online.

 Learning Your Aspect Ratio